Child-Development-Lab/HBCD-EEG-Utilities/docs/derivatives_ERPspecs.md

 - **Peak latency**: Latency (ms) to the peak amplitude during the specified time window.

-- **SME**: Standard Measurement Error (SME) is a universal measure of data quality for ERP data.
+- **SME**: Standardized Measurement Error (SME) is a universal measure of data quality for ERP data.
 See [Luck et al., 2021](https://onlinelibrary.wiley.com/doi/full/10.1111/psyp.13793) for more information.

 - **Power**: Absolute power (μV²), power (dB), and natural log power for each frequency bin ranging from 1-50Hz.